jcurl/RJCP.base/msbuild/buildtasks/BUILD.md

    Ensure that `signtool.exe` is in your path.
 If you're using PowerShell, adding it to the path might be a command such as (assuming you've installed the Windows Kit):

+   You of course have `git` installed, because the repository we're building from is in git.

    ```cmd
    $Env:Path += ";C:\Program Files (x86)\Windows Kits\10\bin\10.0.19041.0\x64"